corto-cristofoli/cap-lab25/INSTALL.md

 # Nix-specific (at your own risk)

-Some of your fellow students created a [nix.shell](nix.shell) for you to use, which should include everything you need for the labs.
+Some of your fellow students created a [shell.nix](shell.nix) for you to use, which should include everything you need for the labs.
 WE CANNOT GARANTEE IT WILL WORK